jamilurrahman12/proxmox/README.md

 <img width="1363" height="329" alt="image" src="https://github.com/user-attachments/assets/987fed55-6fce-4a9c-85e8-13da43bf6c61" />

-1 interface (ens33) will be dedicated to Management and Cluster communication.
+* 1 interface (ens33) will be dedicated to Management and Cluster communication.

-2 interfaces (ens37 and ens38) will be bound and dedicated for VM/CT network.
+* 2 interfaces (ens37 and ens38) will be bound and dedicated for VM/CT network.

-The 4th interface (ens39) will be dedicated to Ceph cluster communication.
+* The 4th interface (ens39) will be dedicated to Ceph cluster communication.

 The number of interfaces above depends on the available NIC card you have.
 In production, each type of network should have redundant interfaces.

+##### Step 1

 First, we need to set the management IP correctly.
 By default, the installation program creates a single bridge named **vmbr0**, which is connected to the first Ethernet card and the management IP is set on it.
 To separate networks, we need to set the management IP address directly on an interface (ens33).
 You can do it via either GUI or CLI.

-The corresponding configuration in /etc/network/interfaces looks like this
+The shipped configuration in /etc/network/interfaces looks like this -

 ```bash
 auto lo